 Still, they’re not on everyone’s radar screen.

-“I would venture to say that 75 percent of designers aren’t aware that you can put down a quarter- or half-inch cement topping and polish or grind it and seal it like you can with concrete,” says Koury.
+“I would venture to say that 75 percent of designers aren’t aware that you can put down a quarter- or half-inch cement topping and then polish or grind it and seal it like you can with concrete,” says Koury.

 “There are a lot of things you can do with this product to decorate it,” says Rich Cofoid, senior marketing and product line manager at Increte Systems/Euclid Chemical.
 “You can integrally color it, polish it or apply concrete dyes, acid stains and water-based stains.”